WollfieGitHub/BachelorProject/README.md

    2. [Mechanical Pieces](#mechanical-pieces)
    3. [Raw Material](#raw-material)
 2. [Assembly Instructions](#assembly-instructions) : Step-by-step instructions to build the arm
-3. [Control Software](#control-software) : Download instructions for a basic software to control the arm
+3. [Control Software](#control-software--cottus-arm-controller) : Download instructions for a basic software to control the arm
    1. [Download Instructions](#download-instructions) : Download instructions
    2. [Code Documentation](#developer-instructions): Instructions to code extensions fo the software
       1. [Server](#server) : The server side of the software
       2. [Client](#client) : The client side of the software
+4. [Scholar Papers](#scholar-papers): The scholar papers that were useful to this project

 ## Building Prerequisites